Disney’s Animal Kingdom Quick Service Dining Guide

 Below is one of the menus posted outside.

-Personally, I think Creature Comforts is a good place to pick up a treat or your favorite caffeinated beverage.
+Creature Comforts is an excellent place to pick up a treat or your favorite caffeinated beverage.

 Dawa Bar – Quick Service at Animal Kingdom